 Having said that, many visitors squeeze in a day trip to Sun Moon Lake from Taichung, and it is certainly doable.
 The most efficient way to do this is by joining a day tour.
 I personally think this is the best Sun Moon Lake day tour from Taichung.
 In this article, I analyze and compare the best Sun Moon Lake tours, and I feel the above one is the best one out there.

 With only one day to enjoy Sun Moon Lake, you’ll want to stick to the major sights.
 If you come on your own, you’ll likely arrive at Shuishe, the main tourist village on the lake.
 From there, you can hop on a bike, take the round-lake bus, or ferry to a few of the lake’s major sights, like Wenwu Temple, Sun Moon Lake Ropeway, Ita Thao Village, or Xuanguang Temple.

 Some people come to Sun Moon Lake just to ride the cable car to Formosan Aboriginal Culture Village, an aboriginal culture center and amusement park that also has cherry blossoms in spring.
 If this is you, then I’d recommend this Formosan Aboriginal Culture Village tour from Taichung.

-Even if you are coming on your own, you should consider one of the Sun Moon Lake passes, which can save you money.
+Even if you are coming to Sun Moon Lake on your own and/or don’t want to join a tour, you should consider one of the Sun Moon Lake passes, which can save you money.